noahehall/theBookOfNoah/databases/_arrangodb.md

 		- background idnex: the collection remains mostly avialable during the index creation

 ### index types
+	- general index properties
+		- unique: no two docs can have the same value
+		- sparse: only those docs whose index attribute has a value set to a NON NULL value will be indexed
+			- i.e. not all docs have to be indexed
+			- usefulf for optional attributes

 	- system indexes (automatically created)
 		- primary key: _id and _key
 			- a hash index for the dockey keys of all documents in the collection